 Process for Submitting

 Use the application form to submit candidates for the awards.
-To submit more than one candidate, please complete a separate form for each one.
-Copies of the form are available, click here to download.
-If you have questions, contact Earl Joseph, email@example.com.
+To submit more than one candidate, please complete a separate form for each.
+Copies of the form are available; click here to download.

-The form should be completed by the candidate project’s principal investigator or other project leader.
-Submissions are evaluated by the HPC User Forum Steering Committee, a volunteer, international group representing HPC user organizations in government, industry and academia. may call on domain experts for further evaluation.
+The form should be completed by the candidate project’s principal investigator or other project leaders.
+Submissions are evaluated by the HPC User Forum Steering Committee, which is a volunteer, international group representing HPC user organizations in government, industry and academia; they may call on domain experts for further evaluation.